kubernetes-sigs/krew/docs/RELEASING_KREW.md

 1. **Update krew-index CI**: The CI tests for `krew-index` repository relies on tools from main `krew` repository, and they should use the latest version.
-   When there's a new version, update the `.travis.yml` in `krew-index` repo.
+   When there's a new version, update `.github/workflows/ci.yml` in `krew-index` repo.

 ## Release artifacts